 She was a fool to think the Pon Farr would be a thing of love.
 It's possession, nothing more.
 A slaking of urges shaken off on desert sands and doomed to resurface every seven years as punishment for its abandonment.
 Spock tried to explain it to her, during his coherent moments, which were few and far between.

 He moves now, awake again, and she tenses.
 Her body aches.
 Her insides rebel at the idea of him taking her again.

-But he does not reach for her.
-Instead he sighs, as if he too is grateful that he will not have to bury himself inside her.
+But he doesn't reach for her.
+Instead he sighs, as if he too is grateful that he won't have to bury himself inside her.

 Before that thought can hurt too much, he reaches out, his hand settling on her thigh.
 Gently this time.
 Almost...lovingly.